-Aside from becoming unforgettable in Lady and the Tramp, these cats are unmistakeable with their light coats and dark extremities.
+Aside from becoming unforgettable in the classic Lady and the Tramp film, these cats are unmistakeable with their light coats and dark extremities.

 The Siamese Cat Club was formed in 1901 in the United Kingdom, and the Cat Fanciers’ Association (CFA) recognized the breed in 1906.
 The Siamese breed is considered one of the original pedigreed cat breeds.

-This is an active cat breed that needs stimulation or lots of toys to keep occupied.
+This is an active cat who needs stimulation or lots of toys to keep occupied.

-Siamese cats are active and muscular, and they do not have any specific exercise needs.
+MEDIUM: Siamese cats are active and muscular, and they do not have any specific exercise needs.
 They do like to play fetch, so stock up on cat toys and have some fun.

 - Respiratory problems (chronic bronchial disease)